clouiepgi/fattail_hearst/README.md

 This integration starts by executing a FatTail saved report.
 For each record:
-1) A Central Desktop Account will be created for each FatTail Client
+1) A iMeet® Central Account will be created for each FatTail Client
-1) A Central Desktop Workspace will be created for each FatTail Order
+1) A iMeet® Central Workspace will be created for each FatTail Order
-1) A Central Desktop Milestone will be created for each FatTail Drop
+1) A iMeet® Central Milestone will be created for each FatTail Drop

-References to the FatTail object will be retailed in Central Desktop and references to Central Desktop objects will be stored in FatTail to minimize duplication.
+References to the FatTail object will be retailed in iMeet® Central and references to iMeet® Central objects will be stored in FatTail to minimize duplication.

 Prerequisites
 -------------

-This integration requires that the "Account View" feature is enabled on your Central Desktop account.
+This integration requires that the "Account View" feature is enabled on your iMeet® Central account.
  Please contact support@centraldesktop.com for more information on this topic.

 ### Custom Fields

-You will need to create the following customer fields in the Central Desktop interface before continuing.
+You will need to create the following customer fields in the iMeet® Central interface before continuing.

 Account:
 1. c_client_id